Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 -   An instructional video on how to pass any sluice or canoe crossing
 -   We will also add a section to feature more recent reviews and rating.
 -   When feasible, a more sophisticated and better supported date-time picker in the booking form will be included.
 For now, we have used a simple HTML version which is only supported from Chrome 20.0, Opera 10.1 and
     Internet Explorer 13.0, but not by Firefox or Safari.
 We have chosen in this version for simple HMTL input type while we have no knowledge yet of javascript.
+We have considered the use of a polyfill (https://polyfill.io/v3/) but have chosen not to use this as it might have affected other pieces of code as well.

 ## Technologies Used